ricardojrt6565/github-tutorial/README.md

  * `git add `
  * `git commit -m ""`

 The importance of all these 3 lines of code are to both keep you aware of your progress and to save your code.
-You use these 3 lines of code the most because these are what you need the most in order to
+You use these 3 lines of code the most because these are what you need the most in order to be the most productive you can be.

+#Clone
+* Cloning is pretty self explanatory like the name, making a clone of the code onto your local repository.

+#Forking
+* Forking confused with cloning it may seem like they have the same concept but they are differet.
+Forking creates a